ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 in conjunction with a microservice architecture are easily scalable by simply deploying more instances of the microservice in the cluster.
 So, if one of the microservices proves to be a bottleneck in the pipeline, then it is possible to only scale this specific component of the pipeline without affecting the rest.
-If the whole pipeline would be managed by a monolithic architecture, then either the code would need to be changed or the whole monolith deployed multiple times.
+If the whole pipeline were managed by a monolithic architecture, then either the code would need to be changed or the whole monolith deployed multiple times.

 The drawback of a microservice architecture is the increased overhead and special importance of the